 And even if you present this, some schools are still flummoxed about how to handle it.
 Their database might only support one mailing address per child.
 You must stress that you have a right to the information and it is their responsibility to figure out how to provide it.

 Once you and the other parent have physically separated, let the school know.
 Give them both addresses and phone numbers and ask that notices, report cards, and other information be sent to both addresses.
 If they have any problem with this request, show them your divorce or custody judgment that spells out your right to access all information.
 While this will ensure you both receive important notifications, it is not enough to keep both of you involved on a day to day basis.

 Most school information is not sent by mail, but is instead sent home with your child.
 For example, if your child is at your home Monday through Thursday and with the other parent every Friday after school, a notice sent home on Friday about things the child needs to bring the following Tuesday is not going to come directly to you.

-If you play games with school information you're not punishing the other parent, you're punishing your child.
+You're not punishing the other parent if you play games with school information, you're punishing your child.
 Even if you don't have the greatest relationship with your child's other parent, that parent is an important part of your child's life and deserves to have the chance to be involved.